Chart Color Schemes

 AreaSearch analysis of residential development drivers sees Sylvania recording a relatively average level of approval activity when compared to local markets analysed countrywide

-AreaSearch analysis of ABS building approval numbers shows that Sylvania has recorded around 63 residential properties granted approval each year.
-Over the past five financial years, from FY-21 to FY-25, approximately 317 homes were approved, with a further 27 approved so far in FY-26.
-Despite a falling population during this period, development activity has been adequate relative to population changes, which is positive for buyers.
+AreaSearch analysis of ABS building approval numbers, allocated from statistical area data, shows Sylvania recorded around 63 residential properties granted approval each year.
+Over the past five financial years, between FY21 and FY25, approximately 317 homes were approved, with a further 27 approved so far in FY26.
+Despite population decline during this period, development activity has been adequate relative to population changes, which could be positive for buyers.

-Sylvania has around 184 people per approval, indicating a low density area.
-According to AreaSearch's latest quarterly estimate, Sylvania is expected to grow by 852 residents through to 2041.
-Based on current development patterns, new housing supply should readily meet demand, offering good conditions for buyers and potentially facilitating population growth beyond current projections.
+It also indicates decreasing availability of developable sites and reflects changing lifestyles and demand for diverse, affordable housing options.
+Sylvania's current population density is around 184 people per approval.
+According to the latest AreaSearch quarterly estimate, Sylvania is expected to grow by 853 residents through to 2041.
+Based on current development patterns, new housing supply should readily meet demand, offering good conditions for buyers and potentially facilitating further population growth beyond current projections.

 Frequently Asked Questions - Development